whoatemycookie/gene-expression-qtl/_episodes/04-review-mapping-steps.md

 Next, we need to create additive covariates that will be used in the mapping model.
 First, we need to see which covariates are significant.
 In the data set, we have `sex`, `DOwave` (Wave (i.e., batch) of DO mice) and `diet_days` (number of days on diet) to test whether there are any gender, batch or diet effects.

+First we are going to select out the covariates and phenotype we want from `pheno_clin` data frame.
+Then reformat these selected variables into a long format (using the `gather` command) grouped by the phenotypes (in this case, we only have `Ins_tAUC_log`)

 ~~~